Cathedral of the Entry of the Virgin Mary into the Temple, Gherla

 The construction of the cathedral was completed in 1906.
 The church was the cathedral of the Eparchy of Gherla until 1930, when the headquarters moved to Cluj, in the Minorites Church, and the Gherla cathedral became a co-cathedral.
-Since 1948, when the Romanian Greek Catholic Church was outlawed by the communist regime, the building is used as a Romanian Orthodox parish.
+Since 1948, when the Romanian Greek Catholic Church was outlawed by the communist regime, the building has been used as a Romanian Orthodox parish.

 In 2005, Patriarch Teoctist promised to return the church to its previous owner, but the transfer has yet to take place.